 - Any additional income >$194,800 is taxed at 28%.

 - Add number 4 and 6.
 This is your AMT tax.

+Real Life ExampleHere is an example.
+First, let’s make some assumptions.
 Let’s say that there is a married couple with no children filing a joint return who makes a total of $400,000 without any deductions.
 They make less than the phase out and therefore qualify for the exemption.
 So, here is how their AMT calculation would work.

 - $400,000 with no deductions.
 This is the AMTI.